kalharijay7/nopcommerce-test-automation/README.md

 ## ✅ Sample Test Case

 Login Test: Verifies invalid login scenarios using different sets of credentials.

 ---

+## 🛠️ Challenges Faced
+I encountered the following challenges while designing and implementing this automation framework,

+### 1. Test Lifecycle and State Management
+- **Problem:** Individual test classes were not isolated; execution order left the browser in inconsistent states (e.g., a login test would leave the session active for the next test).
+- **Resolution:** Implemented a `BaseTest` class to centralize WebDriver initialization and teardown, and introduced `@BeforeMethod` / `@AfterMethod` hooks to guarantee that each test starts from a clean application state while navigating to its corresponding page.

+---
 ## 📈 Future Improvements